Chimaera: Evolution

 Tracing the evolution of these species has been problematic given the paucity of good fossils.
 DNA sequencing has become the preferred approach to understanding speciation.

-The group containing chimaeras and their close relatives (Holocephali) is thought to have originated about 420 million years ago during the Silurian.
-The oldest known Chimaeriform is Protochimaera from the Early Carboniferous (338-332 million years ago) of Russia, which is more closely related to modern chimeras (Chimaeroidei) than any other known extinct groups of Chimaeriformes.
+The group containing chimaeras and their close relatives (Holocephali) is thought to have diverged from Elasmobranchii (the group containing modern sharks and rays) during the Devonian, over 380 million years ago.
+The oldest known chimaeriform is Protochimaera from the Early Carboniferous (338–332 million years ago) of Russia, which is more closely related to modern chimeras (Chimaeroidei) than any other known extinct groups of Chimaeriformes.
 The earliest known remains attributable to modern chimaeras are known from the Early Jurassic (Pliensbachian) of Europe, but egg cases from the Late Triassic of Yakutia, Russia and New Zealand that resemble those of rhinochimaerids and callorhinchids respectively indicates that they had a global distribution prior to the end of the Triassic.
 Unlike modern chimaeras, Mesozoic representatives are often found in shallow water settings.
+Most modern chimaera groups appear to have originated during the Mesozoic Marine Revolution.
+Modern chimaeras reached their highest ecological diversity during the mid-Cretaceous (Albian to Cenomanian), when they acquired a variety of different dentition types.

+It has commonly been assumed that due to being an evolutionarily basal group that is largely found in the deep ocean, modern chimaeras likely colonized the deep ocean during the Mesozoic and used it as a refugium to survive mass extinction events.
+However, more recent studies indicate that chimaeras were likely a shallow-water group for most of their existence, and only colonized the deep ocean in the aftermath of the Cretaceous-Paleogene extinction event.
+The plough-nosed chimaeras are the only group to still inhabit shallower waters, in the manner of ancestral chimaera groups.